CharlesTaylor7/acronymia/README.md

       - [ ] after a winner for the round is selected the next round starts with a small delay.
 Say 5 seconds for everyone to see the result
 - [ ] Results step
   - [ ] Show a scoreboard of player points

+- [ ] Refactor SSE & server functions into using websockets for a more realtime experience

 ### Deferred from MVP
 - rounds end manually when judge wants them too.
 Syncrhonizing time is tricky.